 Under the ten land leases, the tenants may negotiate tax stabilization treaties or other arrangements, appeal any changes in real property assessments, and pay real property taxes assessed on land and improvements under these arrangements.
 Accordingly, with the exception of Parcel 20 through December 1, 2018, real property taxes payable by the tenants are excluded from leasing revenues and leasing expenses on the accompanying consolidated statements of income and retained earnings.
-For the years ended December 31, 2018 and 2017, the real property taxes attributable to the Company's land under leases were \$1,230,000.
+For the years ended December 31, 2019 and 2018, the real property taxes attributable to the Company's land under leases were \$1,302,000 and \$1,230,000, respectively.

-Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$109,000 and \$101,000 for the years ended December 31, 2018 and 2017, respectively.
+Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$119,000 and \$109,000 for the years ended December 31, 2019 and 2018, respectively.

 With respect to Parcel 6C lease, the lessee has the right to terminate its lease at any time during the remaining term of that lease upon thirty days' notice.
 To date, no notice of termination has been received by the Company.
-The current annual rents on Parcel 6C is \$200,000.
+The current annual rents on Parcel 6C is \$220,000 and annual real estate taxes paid by the lessee equals \$311,000.